lunatech-labs/lunatech-veewee/README.md

 Baseboxes
 =========

-We currently have one basebox definition, for an Ubuntu 10.04.4 server.
+We currently have two basebox definition, for an Ubuntu 10.04.4 server and for an Ubuntu 12.04.1 server.
+These are both LTS releases.
 We only use Chef, so Puppet installation has been omitted.

 Usage
 =====